bgoutorbe/sync_ElasticSearch_Cassandra/readme.md

 index/doc_type of all of the database's documents.
 If the index and/or type of a document to be inserted do not exist, they are created with the mapping above (to enable and store \_timestamp).

+Every PERIOD seconds, the script looks for new documents (according to their timestamp) in both databases and performs the synchronization accordingly.
+So, the stored timestamp should be the time at which the document is inserted (or last updated) in the database, not the document's intrinsic timestamp.

 Options: